ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 If this feature is not enabled in the data source definition, users of your data source can still create segments in both their admin panels and agent customization.
 {% endhint %}

-Defining segments from your data sources can be relevant on three situations:
+Defining segments from your data sources can be relevant in three situations:

-- Implementing segments in the data source can be more efficient than using the default condition tree based segments, at the cost of configurability (i.e. using complex SQL queries which cannot be expressed as a condition tree)
+- Implementing segments in the data source can be more efficient than using the default condition tree-based segments (i.e. using complex SQL queries which cannot be expressed as a condition tree)
-- The underlying datasource has a concept which maps to forest admin segments (i.e. ["scopes" in Sequelize](https://sequelize.org/master/manual/scopes.html))
+- The underlying data source has a concept that maps to forest admin segments (i.e. ["scopes" in Sequelize](https://sequelize.org/master/manual/scopes.html))
 - Your data source is used in multiple Forest Admin projects, and the segment should be shared across all deployments (i.e. segments coming from a public SaaS)

 ```javascript